Combining first-principles modeling and symbolic regression for designing efficient single-atom catalysts in Oxygen Evolution Reaction on Mo$_2$CO$_2$ MXenes: Introduction

-Many efforts have been made to reduce the size of metal particles in supported metal catalysts used in heterogeneous catalysis.
-A key component of the modern chemical industry is heterogeneous catalysis.
-Active sites on the surfaces interact with the reactants, while the underlying atoms are rarely involved.
-The most effective method for utilising all metal atoms in supported metal catalysts is to reduce the metal nanostructures to well-defined, atomically distributed active metal centres or single-atom catalysts (SACs). \cite{wang2022highly,hu2022atomically} The first successful SAC was a single-atom platinum catalyst that achieved exceptionally good results. \cite{qiao2011single} SACs have emerged as a new class of highly efficient and selective catalysts due to their unique properties, such as large surface area, tunable electronic structure, and low coordination number.
-The potential of SACs to be experimentally feasible, catalytically active, empirically achievable, or stable in chemical processes were all topics of debate for a very long time.
-The development of modern technologies has made it possible to produce and precisely define SACs.\cite{wang2004dopants,qiao2011single,fu2003active,sun2013single,huang2012catalytically} Fuel cells and metal-air batteries, for example, are strongly in the focus of green energy technologies due to the increasing energy demand and pollution worldwide.
+Fuel cells and metal-air batteries, for example, are strongly in the focus of green energy technologies due to the increasing energy demand and pollution worldwide.
 To develop a clean and sustainable energy infrastructure, renewable power generation technologies such as wind and solar energy are attractive options.
 For energy conversion and storage technologies such as fuel cells, electrolyzers, and batteries to operate more efficiently, the kinetics of these reactions, including oxygen reduction (ORR), oxygen evolution (OER), hydrogen evolution (HER), and CO2 reduction (CO2RR), must be improved.
 Researchers are actively exploring new materials and catalysts to accelerate these reactions and improve the efficiency of these technologies. \cite{dresselhaus2001alternative,chu2012opportunities} In terms of availability and sustainability, OER is the most promising candidate.\cite{dau2010mechanism} For the development of proton exchange membrane (PEM)-based electrolyzers, acidic water electrolysis has a number of advantages over alkaline electrolyzers, including lower ohmic losses, higher voltage efficiency, higher gas purity, more compact system design, higher current density, faster system response, and wider part-load range.\cite{chalenbach2013pressurized} Iridium (Ir) and ruthenium (Ru) based materials dominate as electrocatalysts for acidic OER.\cite{shi2019robust, reier2017electrocatalytic,pedersen2018operando} The OER is a kinetically slow anodic process that requires a significant overpotential to produce detectable current.
 Despite the fact that nonprecious metal-based alkaline water electrocatalysts are gaining popularity.
 Electrocatalytic oxygen evolution is important in the development of hydrogen energy because it encourages the development of novel electrocatalysts and is dedicated to the discovery of materials with high electrocatalytic efficiency.